cponfick/komp-geom/README.md

 # Computational Geometry in Kotlin

-This repository contains a collection of algorithms and data structures for computational geometry implemented in KMP ( Kotlin Multiplatform).
-The focus is on providing efficient solutions to common geometric problems on multiple platforms.
-Further, it aims to provide a solid foundation for building more complex geometric algorithms and applications, while providing kotlin idiomatic APIs.
+This repository contains a collection of algorithms and data structures for computational geometry implemented in Kotlin Multiplatform (KMP).
+The library focuses on providing efficient solutions to common geometric problems across multiple platforms.
+It aims to provide a solid foundation for building complex geometric algorithms and applications while offering idiomatic Kotlin APIs.

-Currently, following platforms are supported:
+The following platforms are currently supported:

 - JVM
 - JS